-1.6 Document framework
+1.6 Document framework and supporting resources

 The information in this document is structured so that sections 1-3 provide background information and understanding of dieback management, while sections 4-6 provide detailed instructions on how to complete a DMP.
-Further information is referred to and provided in the Appendices and the Conservation and Ecosystem Management Division, Plant Diseases web pages.
-This document is intentionally brief so as to make it accessible to an operationally focussed audience.
-If further detail is required, please contact the Plant Diseases Program Coordinator in Ecosystem Health Branch.
+Further information is referred to and provided in the Appendices and the DBCA Phytophthora Dieback internet webpages.
+This document is intentionally brief to make it accessible to an operationally focussed audience.
+If further information or advice is required, please contact the Disease Hygiene Standards Officer (DHSO; dhso@dbca.wa.gov.au).